JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ## Running the iOS Application

-Let's click *Run* button in the Xcode and we see
+Let's click *Run* button in the Xcode, and we'll see

 ![Emulator App]({{ url_for('tutorial_img', filename='native/mpp-ios-android/iPhone-emulator-kotlin-rocks.png') }}){: width="30%"}